adrwxyz/kitchen.alxdr.ca/posts/2019-10-29-beef-stuffed-zucchini-in-yoghurt.md

   - Set aside and cool
 - Zucchini
   - If using large zucchini, cut off stem and tip of zucchini then cut in half
-  - Core zucchini so that 5mm / 1/8 inch of flesh remains
+  - Core zucchini so that 5mm / 1/8 inch of flesh remains as the outer circumference
-  - Ensure that you leave the bottom in tact so your filling doesn't fall out!
+  - Ensure that you leave the bottom intact so your filling doesn't fall out!
-  - Fry zucchini in oil to partially cook(optional) then remove from pot to dry and cool
+  - Fry zucchini in oil to partially cook (optional) then remove from pot to dry and cool
   - Once cool enough to hold, stuff insides with ground beef and onion mixture
 - Soup
-  - Lightly blend 1 cup water with yoghurt, and corn starch
+  - Lightly blend 1 cup water with yoghurt and corn starch
   - In large pot on high heat, add rice and 1 cup water
   - Once rice starts to steam before boiling, turn down to medium heat
   - Add blended yoghurt mixture